leilaicruz/swc-git-lecture-notes/_sources/git-notes.md

 ```shell
  git add count-lines.py
 ```
+> Talk about the files that git can track :

+    - text files (.txt, .md , .html)
+    - source code (.py , .R, etc )

+> For example .png , .avi , .exe can not be tracked by git "in depth" , git only will notice we have modified them if needed.

+> However there are some tools developed by git now that can also track .ipynb (jupyter notebooks) which is a binary file.

 > Ignore the warning about replacing LF with CRLF. |
 **Warning: LF will be replaced by CRLF in count-lines.py.